omniosorg/omniosorg.github.io/invoice.md

 Would you like to ensure the continued maintenance and development of your favorite OS?
 The "OmniOS CE Prime Enterprise Support Package" will cater for all these needs.

+The support package includes weekly security updates as necessary, LTS releases with one year migration overlap and direct developer access for second level support.
+Support comes with a best effort reaction time of 4 hours on our Gitter support channel.
+This contract does NOT include any guaranteed problem resolutions.
+Depending on the nature of your request we will offer custom development and debugging services on a case by case basis and we will facilitate contacts with relevant domain experts from our

 Fill in the form below and we will email you an invoice.

-The cost for the support contract is 500 USD per server.
+The cost for the support contract is 500 USD per server and year.

 ## Invoice Request Form